 While offering similar products and services, the fees and past performance of each vary, so getting bang for your buck requires detailed research and analysis.
-To help you distinguish between these other investment platforms, we’ve created a simple comparison table below.
+We’ve created a simple comparison table below to help you distinguish between these other investment platforms.

 To obtain a fair and accurate picture, we’ve selected the equivalent account option for Nutmeg’s three closest competitors, with 1-year performance data garnered from their highest risk portfolios.

 |Investment products||ISA, JISA, LISA, GIA, Pension||ISA, JISA, GIA, Pension||ISA, JISA, GIA, Pension|

 One of Nutmeg’s key competitors in the Robo Advice sector is Wealthify.
 Offering lower fees on investments under 10k, their competitive pricing and wide product selection position them as a strong alternative.

 While foregoing the bells and whistles of Nutmeg, and with a slight historical underperformance compared to their more established rivals, their stripped-back approach to investing could represent a more attractive proposition for those new to the world of investing.

 For investments over £100, however, Nutmeg’s trading fees decrease to 0.35% on its actively managed accounts, which is a significant drop-off compared to Wealthify’s flat fee of 0.60%.
 Those choosing between the two companies will therefore be minded to assess the pricing differences as investments grow.